9 Best Signup Bonus Business Credit Cards

-On top of a generous cash back signup bonus, the Chase Ink Business Cash credit card comes with a 12-month 0% intro APR period—so, you could consider putting that $500 toward an even bigger purchase for your business, and take a whole year to pay it down without worrying about incurring added interest.
+On top of a generous cash back signup bonus, the Chase Ink Business Cash credit card comes with a 12-month 0% intro APR period—so, you could consider putting that $500 toward an even bigger purchase for your business, and take a whole year to pay it off without worrying about incurring added interest.
 Be aware that after those first 12 months, your APR will set in at a rate that will vary with the market Prime Rate.
 Check the issuer’s terms and conditions for the latest APR information.

 If you’re interested in a welcome bonus that provides you with saving power rather than earning power, look for a business credit card with a long 0% intro APR period.
-Essentially, that introductory grace period lets you use your card like an interest-free small business loan, because you can carry a balance without getting hit with heavy APR rates.
+Essentially, that introductory grace period lets you use your card like an interest-free small business loan, because you can carry a balance without getting hit with a heavy APR.
 (Just remember to keep your credit utilization rate down, so you don’t end up dinging your credit score.)

 Plus, the Blue Business Plus card carries no annual fee.
 That’s another feature that makes this card a great option for cash-strapped small businesses.

 It’s not hard to find a business credit card that loops no annual fee into the terms of its signup bonus.
 A little tougher, though, is finding a business credit card with a great signup bonus and no annual fee, ever.
-The new Chase Ink Business Unlimited fills that gap.
+The Chase Ink Business Unlimited card fills that gap.

 Business Unlimited’s generous welcome bonus includes:

-Even beyond your welcome bonus is up, you don’t have to worry about an annual fee at all, nor do you need to worry about finagling your way through a complicated rewards system.
+Even when your welcome bonus is up, you don’t have to worry about an annual fee at all, nor do you need to worry about finagling your way through a complicated rewards system.
 No matter where, on what, or how much you spend on the Chase Ink Business Unlimited card, you’ll earn an even 1.5% cash back.
-You can also add employee cards to your account for free, so you can supercharge your cash-back rewards potential without the added stress of added costs.
+You can also add employee cards to your account for free, so you can supercharge your cash back rewards potential without the added stress of added costs.